Gurazala: History

 The battle of Palnadu took place between Gurazala and Macherla between 1176 AD – 1182 AD at Karampudi (Yuddabhoomi).
-Gurazala is capital of palnadu kingdom.
-This is one of the historical places in Andhra pradesh.
+Gurazala is capital of the Palnadu kingdom.
+This is one of the historical places in Andhra Pradesh.

 Geography

 Gurazala is situated at 16.58°N 79.57°E. It is spread over an area of 4341 ha.

 Governance

 Gurazala nagar panchayat is the municipal body of the town.

+Culture

+Amaralingeswara Swami Temple is located in the village of Daida Bilam, near Gurazala.
+The temple features a significant Shiva Lingam and a large Nandi, both situated inside a small cave (Bilam).
+The temple's central feature is the Nagarjunasila, under which the main Shiva Lingam is located.
+Additionally, the temple includes a common arched structure that houses deities such as Lord Shiva, Bramaramba Devi, Ganesha, and Subramanya Swamy.